grafana/gel-app/README.md

 ### Running

-You can then run grafana with the [bidirectional_poc](https://github.com/grafana/grafana/tree/bidirectional_poc) branch.
+You will need to run grafana with the [bidirectional_poc](https://github.com/grafana/grafana/tree/bidirectional_poc) branch.
+Be sure to run `GO111MODULE=on go mod vendor` on the branch to get the updated plugin-model.

+The plugin will need to be added to grafana's `data/plugins` through your preferred method.
+One way is to create a symlink, in the `data/plugins` directory something like `ln -s /home/kbrandt/src/github.com/grafana/gel-app/ gel-app`.

+When grafana is running, in Grafana's UI:

+1. Enable the GEL plugin in Grafana's UI.
-When grafana is running, add the GEL datasource, for datasource settings set the URL to `/api/tsdb/query`.
+2. Add the GEL datasource, for datasource settings set the URL to `/api/tsdb/query`.

 If you enable debug logging in Grafana's ini you should see the plugin executed (or errors/problems).
 You should also see a gel process running after grafana starts `ps aux | grep gel | grep -v grep` or task manager or something :-).